 Campus safety is of utmost concern to Office of Student Life.
-The Providence Village has been equipped with keyless locks, security cameras which record 24/7, no trespassing signage, gated on-site parking, and student cadets who patrol the Providence corridor between the hours of 9:00pm and 1:00am each night.
-These cadets are available to students who desire an escort to or from any facility used by Providence.
+The Providence Village has been equipped with keyless locks, security cameras which record 24/7, no trespassing signage, and gated on-site parking for women.

 The services of Post Alarm have also been contracted for night-time patrols around our perimeter and within the parking lots behind the Providence Village.
-Although no official arrangement is secured with Fuller Safety, Providence students also enjoy the umbrella of their regular patrols as Fuller students live on the same street.
+Students observing suspicious persons or behavior around the Providence Village or near the Witherspoon campus should contact Post Alarm at 800-654-7678.